libretime/libretime/docs/_docs/contribute.md

 ## Code

-Are you familar with coding in PHP?
+Are you familiar with coding in PHP?
 Have you made projects in Liquidsoap and some of the other services we use?
 Take a look at the [list of bugs and feature requests](https://github.com/LibreTime/libretime/issues), and then fork our repo and have a go!
 Just use the **Fork** button at the top of our **Code** page, clone the forked repo to your desktop, open up a favorite editor and make some changes, and then commit, push, and open a pull request.